Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🏹 Friendly Ballistas</strong>

 📜 Ballistas no longer fire on players and tamed creatures.
-- Prevents accidental damage from ballistas to players and their pets.

 🔄 Can be enabled/disabled during gameplay.